-Global Diving and Salvage Inc. has been contracted by the United States Coast Guard to determine if oil is present aboard the sunken ship S.S.
-Montebello, which sits 900 feet below the ocean surface approximately 6.5 miles off the coast of Cambria, California.
+Global Diving and Salvage Inc. was contracted by the United States Coast Guard to determine if oil was still present aboard the sunken ship SS Montebello, which sits 900 feet below the ocean surface approximately 6.5 miles off the coast of Cambria, California.

-The S.S.
-Montebello sank after a Japanese submarine torpedoed the large oil tanker on December 23,1941.
+The SS Montebello sank after a Japanese submarine torpedoed the large oil tanker on December 23, 1941.
 The vessel broke apart landing upright with her bow separated from the majority of the wreckage.
-To date, no signs of leakage have been detected, and from previous visual inspections by submarine, the cargo section appears to be intact.
+No signs of leakage were detected, and from previous visual inspections by submarine, the cargo section appeared to be intact.

-Global’s Cougar XT ROV will be used as the platform which will support the inspection, both visual and sonar, thickness gauging, backscatter tooling operations, physical sampling of the tank contents, and sediment sampling from the general area.
-Global has teamed with T&T Bisso to provide engineering support and 3D modeling on the vessel.
-Additionally, Tracerco has been subcontracted to utilize their neutron backscatter tool, a non-invasive sensing device, which will be used to determine the presence of oil and oil/water interface.
+Global’s Cougar XT ROV was used as the platform to support the inspection, both visual and sonar, thickness gauging, backscatter tooling operations, physical sampling of the tank contents, and sediment sampling from the general area.
+Global teamed with T&T Bisso to provide engineering support and 3D modeling on the vessel.
+Additionally, Tracerco was subcontracted to utilize their neutron backscatter tool, a non-invasive sensing device, which was used to determine the presence of oil and oil/water interface.

 “This sampling and observation operation will provide the answers needed to truly assess what threat, if any, the Montebello poses,” said Capt.
-Chris Graff from California Department of Fish and Game’s Office of Spill Prevention and Response, who will be serving as the State On-Scene Coordinator.
+Chris Graff from California Department of Fish and Game’s Office of Spill Prevention and Response, who served as the State On-Scene Coordinator.

-SANTA CRUZ — Early tests on a World War II-era sunken oil tanker 900 feet below the surface of the Pacific Ocean show no significant oil aboard.
-To read the whole article in the Monterey County Herald Click Here.
+October 21, 2011: Early tests on a World War II-era sunken oil tanker 900 feet below the surface of the Pacific Ocean show no significant oil aboard.
+To read the whole article in the Monterey County Herald, Click Here.

 11/5/11: (West Seattle Herald)